Futureblur/magnet/README.md

 2. Install [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) with the following components:
    - C++ clang tools for Windows
 3. Double-click `WindowsInstaller.bat` in `magnet/scripts`
-4. Your Visual Studio solution is located in `magnet/Build/magnet.sln`

 ### Linux: